alafnayou/FreeRTOS-Emulator/README.md

 ## Instructions for Exercise 2 and 3

     Main functionalities:

     - Press Q to quit.
     - Press E to switch states/screens.

     - First screen:

             -Press A, B, C or D to increase the respective value by 1.

             -Press Right Mouse Click to reinitialize values back to 0.

     - Second screen:

             -Press UP to trigger task that counts number of times UP was pressed.

             -Press DOWN to trigger task that counts number of times DOWN was pressed.

-        -Press LEFT to pause/resume Timer on the right side of the screen.
+            -Press RIGHT to pause/resume Timer on the right side of the screen.

     - Third Screen:

             - No Presses

 ##